ahamlinman/zeroimage/README.md

 ## Future Work

-- Include built in OCI registry support, to reduce the heavy dependency on external tools like Skopeo.
+- Include built in support for pushing to OCI registries, to reduce the heavy dependency on external tools like Skopeo.
 - Instead of building `FROM scratch` by default, provide a built-in minimal base that removes some of the caveats noted above.
 For example, automatically bundle a standard `/etc/passwd` and a known set of TLS roots by default.